RetendoNetwork/FoxAssistant/README.md

-# FoxAssistant-
+# FoxAssistant
-A Discord Bot for Retendo Network Discord Server.
+- A Discord Bot for Retendo Network Discord Server.